 - encoding (string) the encoding of this request (defaults to 'utf-8').
 This encoding will be used to percent-encode the URL and to convert the body to str (if given as unicode). - priority (int) the priority of this request (defaults to 0).
 The priority is used by the scheduler to define the order used to process requests.
 Requests with a higher priority value will execute earlier.
-Negative values are allowed in order to indicate relatively low-priority. - dont_filter (boolean) indicates that this request should not be filtered by the scheduler.
+Negative values are allowed in order to indicate relatively low-priority.

+- dont_filter (boolean) indicates that this request should not be filtered by the scheduler.
 This is used when you want to perform an identical request multiple times, to ignore the duplicates filter.
 Use it with care, or you will get into crawling loops.
 Default to False. - errback (callable) a function that will be called if any exception was raised while processing the request.
 This includes pages that failed with 404 HTTP errors and such.
-It receives a Twisted Failure instance as first parameter.
-For more information, see Using errbacks to catch exceptions in request processing below. - flags (list) Flags sent to the request, can be used for logging or similar purposes.
+It receives a Failure as first parameter.
+For more information, see Using errbacks to catch exceptions in request processing below.